 - IDAPA 20.03.03 – Rules Governing Administration of the Reclamation Fund

-The IDL does not regulate recreational suction dredge mining.
-Recreational dredge mining applies when miners use power sluices, small recreational suction dredges with a nozzle five (5) inches in diameter or less, and equipment rated at a maximum of fifteen (15) horsepower or less.
-Recreational dredge mining is regulated by the Stream Channel Protection Act administered by the Idaho Department of Water Resources (IDWR).
-If a miner has a recreational dredging permit issued by IDWR they do not need any additional permits from the Idaho Department of Lands (IDL) to mine in a navigable stream.
+The IDL does not regulate small scale mining such as power sluices, suction dredges with a nozzle five (5) inches in diameter or less, and equipment rated at a maximum of fifteen (15) horsepower or less.
+Small scale mining is regulated by the Stream Channel Protection Act administered by the Idaho Department of Water Resources (IDWR).
+If a miner has a Small Scale Mining permit issued by IDWR, they do not need any additional permits from the Idaho Department of Lands (IDL) to mine in a navigable stream.

-A summary of the requirements for recreational mining are highlighted in this Recreational Mining Pamphlet.
+A summary of the requirements for small scale or recreational mining are highlighted in this Recreational Mining Pamphlet.